 Preparing for Recession

 Even in the event of an imminent economic recession, there’s no reason to panic.
-There are some ways to prepare yourself, and you can do your “recession hishtadlus” without getting lost in the fear that something terrible will happen.
-But first and foremost, remember that Hashem is in control both in times of prosperity and in times of poverty, and our responsibility is just to do reasonable hishtadlus.
+There are some ways to prepare and do your “recession hishtadlus” without getting lost in the fear that something terrible will happen.
+First and foremost, remember that Hashem is in control, both in times of prosperity and poverty, and our responsibility is just to do reasonable hishtadlus.
 If you truly internalize that, you can be calm and confident that everything is going to be okay.

-Of course, this doesn’t mean you shouldn’t “tighten your belt” a little bit.
-Now is a great time to get back to the basics.
-Try trimming some of your expenses where you can, i.e., where it works for you and your family.
-Sometimes, writing down a budget is all it takes to sharpen focus and avoid overspending.
-With a little extra money in your pocket, you can start building up your savings for emergencies or future expenses or paying down credit debt that you may have accumulated in fatter times.
-The stronger your financial foundation, the better prepared you’ll be for the economic storms that are bound to blow through.
+A darkened horizon is also a wake-up call to return to the money basics.
+Try trimming some of your expenses where possible, i.e., where it works for you and your family.
+Writing down a budget is sometimes all it takes to sharpen focus and avoid overspending.
+With some extra money in your pocket, you can start building up your savings for emergencies or future expenses, or paying down credit debt that you may have accumulated in fatter times.
+The stronger your financial foundation, the better prepared you’ll be for the economic storms bound to blow through.

 If you have investments, you should also revisit whether the risk you’re currently taking on is a good fit for you.
 Ask yourself or your adviser if your portfolio is properly allocated and diversified based on your time horizon and risk tolerance.
-Reassess what you’re invested in and make sure it still makes sense for you and your goals.
-While this kind of review should be done regularly—and unemotionally—using a tough economy as a wakeup call to act can be helpful if you’ve been coasting without a proper plan.
+Reassess what you’re invested in and ensure it makes sense for you and your goals.
+While this kind of review should be done regularly—and unemotionally—using a tough economy as a wake-up call to act can be helpful if you’ve been coasting without a proper plan.

 When times are slow due to clients and customers pulling back, there may be lulls in the workday.
-But down time doesn’t have to be bad; it may be turned into an opportunity to improve skills and/or business operations.
-You have the time to learn things you never got to learn before, fix logistical issues that should’ve been taken care of, or knock items off your neglected to-do list.
+But downtime doesn’t have to be all bad; it may be an opportunity to improve skills and/or business operations.
+You have the time to learn things you never knew, fix logistical issues that should’ve been taken care of, or knock items off your neglected to-do list.
 That can pay off big-time when the tide turns and you start getting busier again.
-This is the business management equivalent of the classic idea “Buy low; sell high.”

 Prosperity From Within Recession